jhunt/shout/API.md

 If _occurred-at_ is not given in the submitted payload, it will be set to the current time.
 The event's _reported-at_ is always set server-side.

+The _metadata_ key is optional, and provides user-definied (and user-managed) key-value pairs that can be used to populate messages, augment notification handling, or whatever you want.
+Shout! neither interprets nor acts on your metadata of its own accord.

 ## Announcements